Last Updated on 29 January 2026 by Cycloscope

 Hiiuma Island

-From RohukĂĽla you can board the nearby island of Vormsi or the island of Hiiuma, we have chosen the second one.
+From Rohuküla, you can board the nearby island of Vormsi or Hiiuma; we have chosen the latter.
 The ferry will leave you at Heltermaa’s port, on your arrival you will find a map with the cycle routes (routes No. 301 and 302) and the most interesting things to see.
 There are about 5 ferries per day sailing this route.

 We cycled to Parna, the port south of the island, right at the port there is a museum with adjoining lawn where you can camp freely (the same happens near the port of Heltermaa) and there is also a compost toilet.

-As far as we can tell there is only one daily ferry connection Hiiumaa (Parna) to Sareema (Soela), departing around 8 am from Hiiuma and in the evening from Sareema, bikes go free.
+As far as we can tell, there is only one daily ferry connection, Hiiumaa (Parna) to Sareema (Soela), departing around 8 am from Hiiumaa and in the evening from Sareema, and bikes go free.
 This ferry connection is not operative in winter or when weather conditions are too harsh.

 Sareema Island

 From Parnu, the ferry will take you to the island of Sareema in about an hour.
-Arrived at the port there is a small wooden building, on the right, where you have a shower and sauna, free to use!
+Arrived at the port, there is a small wooden building on the right with showers and a sauna, free to use!

-Sareema too is not the most exciting ride, but it has a relaxed atmosphere and a few interesting sights that made us like it more than Hiiumaa.
-Worth seeing is the meteorite crater in which a lake formed, is called Kaali Crater and is located in the homonymous village.
+Sareema, too, is not the most exciting ride, but it has a relaxed atmosphere and a few interesting sights that made us like it more than Hiiumaa.
+Worth seeing is the meteorite crater, called Kaali Crater, where a lake formed, located in the homonymous village.

-Also worth is the open-air museum of the traditional windmills of the Vilsandi National Park, the church of Valjala and the castle of Kuressaare.
-Kureesaare is a medium-sized town that with a pleasant historical center and one of the most beautiful castles in Estonia.
+Also worth visiting are the open-air museum of the traditionalwindmills of the Vilsandi National Park, the church of Valjala, and the castle of Kuressaare.
+Kureesaare is a medium-sized town with a pleasant historical center and one of Estonia’s most beautiful castles.

 There are however places to sleep at affordable prices, both campsites and guesthouses, we opted for free camping on a birdwatching tower that offered a beautiful view (GPS coordinates: 58 ° 14’05.5 “N 22 ° 27 ‘ 03.0 “E).